- Urgent Care

 Cold

-While the common cold is different from the flu, it is sometimes hard to tell which one you have common colds have flu-like symptoms (e.g. cough, nasal congestion, nasal discharge).
-More than 200 viruses are known to cause the common colds.
+While the common cold is different from the flu, it is sometimes hard to tell which one you have because common colds have several flu-like symptoms (e.g. cough, nasal congestion, nasal discharge).
+More than 200 viruses are known to cause the common cold.
 However, amongst them, rhinoviruses are the most prevalent.
-The cold and flu are upper respiratory infections, but flu symptoms tend to be more severe than the common colds.
+The cold and flu are both considered upper respiratory tract infections, but flu symptoms tend to be more severe than the common cold and also tend to hit harder and faster than the common cold.

 COVID-19